 Most Pennsylvania divorces are “no-fault” divorces, meaning the grounds are irretrievable breakdown of the marriage, personal indignities or other fault-based grounds that must be proven.
 Fault grounds can be difficult to prove in court and are more costly to litigate.
 More importantly, the process of gathering and submitting proof can often be embarrassing and painful for everyone — especially for any children of the parties.
 Proving fault grounds for divorce used to be the only way you could get divorced in Pennsylvania.
 Now Pennsylvania allows couples to get divorced just because they want to, without giving a reason other than they no longer want to be married.
 Under no fault divorce, it doesn’t matter why you want to get divorced.

-In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee or in as little as 30 days if you have already been separated for 2 years.
+In cases were a no-fault uncontested divorce is appropriate your divorce can often be completed in about 90 days for a flat fee or in as little as 30 days if you have already been separated for over 1 year.
 Click here for information about Uncontested Divorces.